Oroville Municipal Airport: History

 In 1936, the City of Oroville acquired 188 acre of grazing land for use as a municipal airport.
 During 1941, the city and the Works Project Administration (WPA) extended the runways and increased the total airport land area to 428 acre.

 In 1942, the War Department leased the Oroville Municipal Airport and renamed it Oroville Army Air Field (AAF).
-That same year the Army purchased an additional 381.98 acre of land for expansion of the field and construction of a cantonment area.
-Once operational, it served as a fighter group training installation from spring of 1943 through early summer 1944.
+That same year the Army purchased an additional 381.98 acre of land for the expansion of the field and construction of a cantonment area.
+Once operational, it served as a fighter group training installation from the spring of 1943 through the early summer 1944.
 Two fighter groups rotated through Oroville AAF: the 357th Fighter Group (fighter group of famed pilots Chuck Yeager and Bud Anderson) and the 369th Fighter Group.
 Aircraft present at the field were identified as the Bell P-39Q Airacobra, North American P-51B/C/D Mustangs, and possibly the North American A-36 Apache, the ground attack version of the P-51.

 Layout plans of the former Oroville AAF dated 1944 indicate a Bomb Storage Area west of the two runways and a skeet range between the southern extents of the runways.
 Fueling pit boxes were located along former Taxiways A (running parallel to runway 13/31) and C (connecting the southernmost ends of runways 02/20 and 13/31).
 A 1947 Inventory Report of Buildings and Structures states that bombs were stored in earth revetments.

 In 1945 Oroville AAF was listed as “temporarily inactive” under assignment to Air Technical Service Command and was later classified as surplus.
 In 1946 the War Assets Administration (WAA) assumed custody of the site and on 21 May 1947, the WAA terminated the U.S. Army's lease with the City of Oroville and returned ownership to civil authorities.

-Incidents
+2019 runway excursion

 On August 21, 2019, a Cessna Citation Excel operated by Delta Private Jets bound for Portland International Airport suffered a runway excursion at the departure end of Runway 02 after an aborted takeoff.
 After sliding sideways on its tires for 1990 ft, the jet impacted a small ditch at the end of some grassland surrounding the southern edge of the airfield where a small fire immediately began.
 After all ten occupants (two crew, eight passengers) safely evacuated, the fire quickly engulfed the aircraft, permanently damaging it.
-The aircraft fire spawned a rapidly-spreading grassland fire during one of the most deadly fire seasons the area had experienced in decades, creating a moment of panic due to its close proximity to an industrial park and populated areas but luckily, it was contained within an hour.
+The aircraft fire spawned a rapidly-spreading grassland fire during one of the most deadly fire seasons the area had experienced in decades, creating a moment of panic due to its close proximity to an industrial park and populated areas before it was contained within an hour.